timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # projects from all subgroups within the group specified in projectScopeId.
 includeSubgroups:  false

-# Predefined Theme to use, if not set, the default theme will be used.
+# Predefined theme to use.
+If null, the default theme will be used.
 # Available themes: nord-dark, nord-light
-# Heads-up: Remember that you can always add your custom styles on top
-# but please feel free to submit your own theme as 'src/themes/<your-theme-name>.theme.scss'!
+# You can override styles in the settings or submit your own theme here: https://git.io/JUOFb
 theme: null
 ```